What is a Graduate Student Association?

 What is Disco InFernow?

 Disco InFernow was started in 2001 and has drawn large crowds from across the entire grad school ever since.
 The Disco takes place in conjunction with the DNR Symposium in mid-January.
 The GSA is responsible for creating all the magic of a disco frenzy on the third floor of Fernow Hall.

 The DNR Spring In-Formal takes place each year near the end of the Spring Semester.
 The GSA is responsible for finding a location for the party, organizing volunteers to help set up and clean up, purchasing food, and hiring a DJ or selecting music.
 The GSA also organizes an auction that takes place during the formal.
 Auction items are solicited from graduate students and faculty members, and the items are auctioned off in either a silent or live auction.
 The auction is an important fundraiser for the GSA!

 Who should I contact about this website?

-Please contact our webmaster, James Burtis, if you have questions or comments regarding this website.
+Please contact our webmaster, Alec Wong, if you have questions or comments regarding this website.

 Who should I contact for more information about the DNR GSA?